ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 ## Provisioning a sandbox using local Terraform

 You can use Terraform commands directly to execute the code locally for testing or if you are the only administrator of this infrastructure.

+1. Ensure that Terraform is set up on your local system according to [Requirements](#requirements).

-After setting up desired input values according to [ROKS Input Variables](#roks-input-variables), execute the following commands:
+2. Update the file `./cloud-paks/terraform.tfvars` according to desired input values listed in [ROKS Input Variables](#roks-input-variables)

+3. Execute the following commands:

 ```bash
 terraform init